-Original residents that are eligible for relocation assistance are also eligible for reoccupancy at the new or redeveloped public housing site under this Plan.
-Households that are not eligible for relocation assistance are not eligible for reoccupancy under this Plan, e.g., households that become ineligible for re-occupancy.
+Original residents that are eligible for relocation assistance are also eligible for re-occupancy at the new or redeveloped public housing site under this Plan.
+Households that are not eligible for relocation assistance are not eligible for re-occupancy under this Plan, e.g., households that become ineligible for relocation assistance because of an eviction also become ineligible for re-occupancy.
 Ineligible households may apply to the new site as a new applicant.
 Households must also satisfy income limits that apply for the purpose of reserving units to families on the basis of need.